Samkth123/KTH-md/Growth/Session 6/How venture capitalists make decisions.md

 The VCs indicated that they were relatively inflexible on pro rata investment rights, liquidation preferences, and antidilution rights (which protect their potential economic upside) as well as on the vesting of the founders’ equity, the company’s valuation, and board control (which is often seen as the most important control mechanism)

 Intensive advisory activities are the main mechanism VCs use to add value to their portfolio companies.
 (Surveys reveal that this is also true for private equity investors.)

+The top VC funds make a spectacular amount of money.
+Yet a definitive explanation for how VCs deliver “**alpha**, ” or **positive riskadjusted returns**, has yet to be articulated.
+We decided to ask the VCs directly—having them assess the relative importance of deal sourcing, deal selection, and post-investment actions to the creation of value in their portfolios.
+A plurality reported that while all three were key, **deal selection** was the most critical.